danielemontenegro/dengueknowledgePaper/README.md

 # Code

-Knowledge discovery and dengue forecasting applied in a four-year dataset collected at Natal, RN – Brazil
+Data-Driven Computational Intelligence Applied to Forecast Dengue Outbreaks: a case study in the city of Natal, RN- Brazil